He is an artist who breaks boundaries and conventions.

 48. In 2010 he was inducted as a member of the "Rock and Roll Hall of Fame", along with "Genesis".

-50. He has four children from two marriages.
-Daughter Melanie Gabriel is a musician who also went on tour with him.
+51. He has four children from two marriages.
+Their Daughter Melanie Gabriel is a musician who also went on tour with him.
 His second daughter Anna-Marie Gabriel is a photographer who has worked with artists such as Robert Plant and Emmylou Harris, among others.